nathan-schubkegel/NateCommander/README.md

 Licensing
 ---
-Copyright (c) 2016 Nathan Schubkegel

-This software is licensed by the zlib/libpng License as follows:
+The direct contents of this repo are Copyright (c) 2016 Nathan Schubkegel.
+It is licensed by the zlib/libpng license as follows:

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.